-Comparing Eq.16 with Eq.1 suggests that it may be possible to see the stress state of static force equilibrium, but only if the viewer can visually confirm that Eq.16 does indeed sum to zero, on indice "k".
-Stress glyphs shown in Fig.4 are all the same therefore the gradient, σ{iik} , is indeed zero.
-If the stress glyphs surrounding the center glyph all have different shapes and orientations than it is debatable if the observer can envision how the summation, σ{kik} , goes to zero.
-However Fig.4 does indeed visually represent force equilibrium but only in the limit as Δx_k goes to zero.
+Comparing Eq.16 with Eq.1 suggests that it may be possible to see the stress state of static force equilibrium, but only if the viewer can visually confirm that Eq.16 does indeed sum to zero, on indice " $k$ ".
+Stress glyphs shown in Fig.4 are all the same therefore the gradient, $\sigma{ij,k}$, is indeed zero.
+If the stress glyphs surrounding the center glyph all have different shapes and orientations than it is debatable if the observer can envision how the summation, $\sigma{kj,k}$, goes to zero.
+However any gradient in Fig.4 does indeed visually represent force equilibrium but only in the limit as Δx_k goes to zero.
 This limiting process could be more accurately envisioned as changes in the surrounding glyphs' shape, color and orientation as they collapse onto the center glyph from any arbitrary direction.
-Such a collection of glyphs would visually represent the gradient "k" in any arbitrary direction.
-It is not difficult to conclude by visual inspection that the change in these shapes and orientations are invariant to arbitrary transformations.
-Although glyphs are seen to occupy space, like scalar quantities glyphs represent invariant properties that exist at points.
-In this sense the mathematical idea of invariance, Eq.16, and their 3D graphical structures of stress gradients, Fig.4, are both invariant quantities that do not change for an arbitrary transformation in RCC space.
-Hence there is a link between graphical and tensor equation invariance.
+Such a collection of glyphs would visually represent the gradient in any arbitrary direction.

-Because it is difficult to properly envision this limiting process graphically using discrete glyphs, early research on visualization of tensor tubes, allowed the viewer to envision gradients of second order tensors, but only in one direction, [Delmarcelle and Hesselink (1995)].
-For example take a series of stack glyphs in one direction, Fig.5, but remove the vertical component of the glyph and scale this eigenvalue as color, which is mapped onto the circumference of the which transforms as a third order tensor.
-Summing forces remaining two-dimensional (2D) ellipse and then connect all possible colored 2D ellipses into a "tensor-tube".
+Because it is difficult to properly envision this limiting process graphically using discrete glyphs, early research on visualization of tensor tubes, allowed the viewer to envision gradients, but only in one direction, [Delmarcelle and Hesselink (1995)].
+For example take a series of stack glyphs in the X_3 direction, Fig.5, but remove the σ_c component of the glyph and scale this eigenvalue as color, which is mapped onto the circumference of the remaining two-dimensional (2D) ellipse and then connect all possible colored 2D ellipses into a "tensor-tube".
 Now extend this idea in all possible directions.
-What would this invariant graphical image look like?
-One possible implementation of this idea is envisioned as a 3D dilatational pulse or a disturbance emanating from a point source, which is the topic discussed in the next section on envisioning fourth order stiffness tensors.
+What would this graphical image look like?
+One possible implementation of this idea is to envision a 3D stress glyph disturbance emanating from a point source, similar to Huygen's principle for 2D plane waves, but using 3D stress quadric glyphs instead.
+This is an interesting idea, but very difficult to visualize.
 One immediate requirement would be that, although this surface maybe irregular, it must be symmetric to satisfy equilibrium and its' gradient.